 This video was the first hit when I searched Google – if you thought the Beach Boys couldn’t look any less cool after the two above, I give you the 1980s.

-I guess Carl Wilson’s beard and suit are pretty rockin’.
-Bar the song, everything else in this clip though belongs to stay somewhat obscured by the dodgy VHS tracking.
+Bar the song itself, everything in this clip though belongs to stay in VHS quality.